 8. Selection and Notification of the Winner

 The winner will be chosen at random by the SPONSOR from among the entrants who demonstrated the skill to navigate the electronic entry and have met the minimum requirements.
-Winners will be contacted via the email used to enter the contest.
+The selected entrant must respond in the Livestream chat within 1-minute selection to be designated the Winner.
+Winners will be contacted via the email used to enter the contest to confirm their shipping information.
 Winner must have a legal address within the US to ship the prize.

 SPONSOR is not liable for the winner’s failure to receive notification of winning if he or she provided the wrong email address or if their email security settings caused your prize notification to go into the spam or junk folder.
-If a winner does not respond within 24hrs of sending a notification, the SPONSOR will select an alternate winner.
+If a winner does not respond within 24hrs of sending a shipping information confirmation email, the SPONSOR will select an alternate winner.
 Receipt of the prize is upon the condition of compliance with federal, state, and local laws.

 9. Rights Granted by the Entrant